therealcooperpark/genotype_viz/README.md

 #### rand_order

 This will shuffle the order of the reference and your dog chromosomes (but keep them separated from each other).
-This adds a bit of abstraction to the links and adds some "artistic" elements to the display.
+This adds a bit of abstraction to the links and adds some "artistry" to the display.